bitrise-io/devcenter/_articles/reviews/creating-your-own-bitrise-project-scanner.md

 * configs
 * warnings

-Here is the basic structure of the model:
+Here is the basic structure of the model, in YAML:

 ```yaml
 options: